mscheuer92/mscheuer92.github.io/README.md

 <center> Congrats!
 You have just generated a private and a public(.pub) key!</center> <br><br>

 # Create A Repository in GitHub
-In order to push projects from Eclipse, you need to create a repository to store them in inside of Github!<br>
+In order to push projects from Eclipse, you need to create a repository to store them in inside of Github!
-In order to do so, click on the arrow next to your profile picture and select "Your Repositories" <br>
+To do so, click on the arrow next to your profile picture and select "Your Repositories".
 There's a green icon that says "New"...click that, and follow the instructions, and you're all set!<br><br>

 # Adding Your Public Key to Github